pranavmodx/blog-old-zzo/content/posts/4-thatSpecialFriend.md

 And wishes to undo the wrongs and prevent.

 He starts questioning himself -
-Is it because she is upset
+Is it because she is annoyed and upset
 That he took her precious time and hence beset?

 Often times he lowers himself